freman/caddy-reauth/README.md

 ### Refresh

 Authentication with Refresh Token against configurable endpoints with response caching and cache entry expiration times.
 If failure conditions in the configuration file are met a 401 is returned otherwise result will be successful.
+This module is designed to be used with the [caddy-secrets](https://github.com/startsmartlabs/caddy-secrets) plugin, a yaml file with a `reauth` object with an `endpoints` array will hold configurations for endpoints and how they work together for auth service.

 Parameters for this backend: